 Agricultural and food science technicians assist agricultural and food scientists.

 Agricultural and food science technicians work in laboratories, processing plants, farms and ranches, greenhouses, and offices.

 Agricultural and food science technicians typically need an associate’s degree in biology, chemistry, crop or animal science, or a related field.
-Many positions require a bachelor’s degree.
-For those positions requiring only a high school diploma, technicians typically need to have previous work experience.
-Technicians often receive on-the-job training that may cover topics such as production techniques, personal hygiene, and sanitation procedures.
+Some positions require candidates to have a bachelor’s degree, and others a high school diploma or equivalent plus related work experience.

-Employment of agricultural and food science technicians is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
-Advances in technology and scientific knowledge related to food production will require greater control of production and processing activities, increasing demand for these workers.
+Overall employment of agricultural and food science technicians is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.

 Explore resources for employment and wages by state and area for agricultural and food science technicians.